Asensio: Zidane said my left foot was best since Messi

-Real Madrid star Marco Asensio revealed coach Zinedine Zidane had told him his left foot was the best he had seen since Lionel Messi.
+Real Madrid star Marco Asensio has revealed that coach Zinedine Zidane had told him his left foot is the best he has seen since Lionel Messi.

 The 21-year-old Spain international has been lauded for his performances, and Zidane has clearly been impressed.

-Asensio said the Frenchman had compared him to Barcelona maestro Messi, who is arguably the best player in the world.
+Asensio says the Frenchman has compared him to Barcelona maestro Messi, who is arguably the best player in the world.

 "I was a little impressed, because Messi is a piece of a footballer."

-Asensio, whose team has collected just five points from their opening three games, said he was surprised Barca were unable to keep Neymar.
+Asensio, whose team has collected just five points from their opening three games, admits he was surprised Barca were unable to keep Neymar.

 "We thought it was strange that Neymar left Barcelona," he said.